GeniSysAI/Vision2018/README.md

 I use the [repo issues](https://github.com/GeniSysAI/Vision/issues "repo issues") to track bugs and general requests related to using this project.

 # Author
-I am a BigFinite IoT Network Engneer & an Intel Software Innovator in the fields of Internet of Things, Artificial Intelligence and Virtual Reality.
+I am a [BigFinite](https://www.bigfinite.com "BigFinite") IoT Network Engneer, part of the team that works on the core IoT software for our platform.
+In my spare time I am an [Intel Software Innovator](https://software.intel.com/en-us/intel-software-innovators/overview "Intel Software Innovator") in the fields of Internet of Things, Artificial Intelligence and Virtual Reality.
 [![Adam Milton-Barker: BigFinte IoT Network Engineer & Intel® Software Innovator](images/Adam-Milton-Barker.jpg)](https://github.com/AdamMiltonBarker)